-At the end of 2017 the Institute had 170, and at the end of 2018 171 employees.
-During the reporting period 21 new employees were hired, and 20 left the Institute: 8 retired, 7 consensually terminated their employment, 1 passed away and 4 were with expired employment contracts.
+At the end of 2019, the Institute had 167 associate employees, or 4 associates less than at the end of 2018.
+During 2019, 9 new associates were hired and 13 left the Institute.
+Of these, 4 retired, 7 terminated their employment by mutual agreement, and 2 employment contracts were terminated.

-In the last ten years 108 employees left the Institute, and 113 were hired.
+In the past ten years, 115 employees have left the Institute and 109 new ones have been hired.